lj8128/pa_ws/src/pa1/README.md

 1. Chapter 2, Section "Poses, Positions and Orientations": on frames, positions, orientations, and poses pp.26-27;
+2. Chapter 6:
-2. Chapter 6, Section "Actuation: Mobile Platform": on mobile platform actuation (pp.77-80);
+   1. Section "Actuation: Mobile Platform": on mobile platform actuation (pp.77-80);
-3. Chapter 6, Section "Shaft encoders" on odometry (pp.85-87);
+   2. Section "Shaft encoders" on odometry (pp.85-87);
-4. Chapter 6, Section "Simulators" on simulators in general (pp.92-93);
+   3. Section "Simulators" on simulators in general (pp.92-93);
-5. Chapter 6, Section "Gazebo" on Gazebo in particular (pp.95-96);
+   4. Section "Gazebo" on Gazebo in particular (pp.95-96);
-6. Chapter 7, from start till end of Section "Creating a Package" on basic mobile platform actuation with the Wander-bot (pp.99-103).
+3. Chapter 7, from start till end of Section "Creating a Package" on basic mobile platform actuation with the Wander-bot (pp.99-103).

 ## Other Resources